 Employees traveling on state business in a rented motor vehicle are covered by the state’s liability policy.
-Therefore, liability coverage should be declined when renting a motor vehicle.
+Therefore, liability coverage should be declined when renting a motor vehicle from an entity on the statewide contract.
 Loss Damage Waiver/Collision Damage Waiver (LDW/CDW) insurance is included in the statewide contract at no additional cost.
+However, it is very important that employees purchase the additional coverage that addresses loss or damage to the rental unit, if you are renting outside of the statewide contract.
 Contact DOAS Risk Management Services or go to http://doas.ga.gov/StateLocal/Risk/Pages/RiskInsurance.aspx for more information.

 Employees requiring the use of commercially leased vehicles will be reimbursed for gasoline purchases associated with the business use of such vehicle, provided appropriate receipts are included.

 Institutions may reimburse employees for the actual cost of rail transportation, provided the appropriate personnel authorized the travel expense in advance.
 Employees traveling by rail are encouraged to obtain the lowest possible fare.
 There is no statewide contract for transportation by rail.